in Midhurst and Chichester

-I hope that the work we do together will be both effective, and a journey and adventure!
+I hope that the work we do together will be both effective, and a journey and adventure.
 I believe that any form of growth work should be fundamentally enjoyable and life enhancing, and I aim for the work we do to reflects this as much as possible.
 You can read more about me and my background here.

 Music and Voice

-We can integrate voice work and music into the sessions we do if you wish.
+We can integrate voice work and music into the sessions if you wish.
 This offers a powerful way to look at how we may be limiting ourselves, and to find ways of being more open, expressive and connected to our bodies and feelings.